SuperGamer001/COBBLE.JS--V.-ALPHA.5-/README.md

 ### Controls:
-- Walk & Run: WASD
+- Walk & Run: W
-- Rotate Camera: Q and E
+- Rotate Camera: A and D
+- Hit the breaks: S
 - Jump: Space
 - Tap Foot: Do Absolutly Nothing